This story started 4 years ago.

 Calving time came and Faith had a little bull-calf named, “Henry.”

 A year or so later we got a call from a friend who had a Jersey cow he wanted to sell us.
 He said, “I think she’d be really happy at your place.”

 We agreed and she came to live with us last spring.
 When we went out to visit her for the first time we asked her owner if she had a name.
 He said, “Yes, his grandkids named her, “Rosie.”

 It looked as though we may never have our “Trinka.”

-Our cow, Faith, did get bred again last year and we thought just maybe she would give us our long awaited, “Trinka,” but that pregnancy ended in miscarriage.
+Our cow, Faith, did give birth again last year and we thought just maybe she would give us our long-awaited, “Trinka,” but that pregnancy ended in miscarriage.

 No Trinka yet.